Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Experimental Evaluation

 \subsection{Autotuning temporally blocked code}

-It should be noted that the parameter space for temporal blocking schemes and especially for pipelined blocking is enormous.
+It should be noted that the parameter space for temporal blocking schemes is extensive.
 We report results obtained from guidance and experience from the state-of-the-art codes and literature \cite{Wittman2010}.
 Simulation codes are hard to generalize in terms of performance as multiple configurations may be used from case to case.
-The performance of an operator depends upon many factors, such as grid shape, discretization space order, tile and block shapes, number of other fields, number of timesteps, platforms and others.
-In order to tune our C code for the underlying hardware, we swept over the whole parameter space to find the global performance maxima.
-We executed our experiments using the best-performing tile and block sizes, ensuring a fair comparison versus \devito 's aggressively tuned optimised spatially-blocked and vectorized code.
-Figure \ref{fig:speedup} illustrates the speedup achieved for each evaluated model for several space order discretizations.
-We measured the GFlops/s and GPoints/s performance of the operators.
+An operator's performance depends upon many factors, such as grid shape, discretization space order, tile and block shapes, number of other fields, number of timesteps, platforms, and others.
+To tune our C code for the underlying hardware, we swept over the whole parameter space to find the global performance maxima.
+We executed our experiments using the best-performing tile and block sizes, ensuring a fair comparison versus \devito 's aggressively tuned optimized spatially-blocked and vectorized code.
+The best performing tile sizes for temporal blocking are reported in Table \ref{tile_block_sizes}.
+Figure \ref{fig:speedup} illustrates the throughput (GPoints/s) speedup achieved for each evaluated model for space order discretizations of 4, 8, and 12.